prysmaticlabs/documentation/docs/prysm-usage/p2p-host-ip.md

 ---
-id: get-more-peers
+id: p2p-host-ip
-title: Get More Peers
+title: Improve Peer-to-Peer Connectivity
-sidebar_label: Get more peers
+sidebar_label: Improve P2P connectivity
 ---

-ETH2 is designed to be a fully peer to peer (P2P) network.
-This section describes how to configure Prysm and your network to optimise the number of peers that you communicate with on the ETH2 Network.
+The ETH2 [architecture](../how-prysm-works/architecture-overview/) is designed to be a fully peer to peer (P2P) network.
+This section describes how to configure the Prysm [beacon-chain node](../how-prysm-works/beacon-node) and your network to optimise the number of peers that you communicate with on the ETH2 Network.
+Increasing peers helps improve the health, performance and stablity of nodes and the overall network.

 > NOTICE: This section contains advanced network configurations and is optional.

 ETH2 leverages [libp2p](../how-prysm-works/p2p-networking), a framework and suite of protocols for building peer-to-peer network applications.
 When a beacon-chain node first starts up, it does two things to start communicating with other participants:
-- It begins listening for new incoming p2p connections
+- It begins listening for new incoming P2P connections
 - It starts a [discovery](https://github.com/ethereum/devp2p/wiki/Discovery-Overview) process to find and connect to new peers

-#### Home Networks & Routers
+#### Home networks & routers

 Many participants on the ETH2 network operate their nodes on a home network.
 Home networks typically have a router that provides a logical boundary between your private home network, and the public internet.
 While this is good for keeping bad traffic out of your network, it presents a challenge for communicating with other nodes who are also on home networks.

-#### Virtual Public Cloud (VPC) Networks
+#### Virtual public cloud (VPC) networks

 Other participants on the ETH2 network operate their nodes on a virtual public cloud (VPC) instance.
 This is basically a computer running in a datacenter that quite often is directly connected to the public internet.